saylordotorg/course_engl408/Unit07.md

+---
+layout: default
+title: "ENGL408: Modern Poetry and Poetics"
+course_description: "An introduction to American and English poetry of the early to middle 20th centuries, with particular emphasis on the cultural and political context of the era’s poetry."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Politics and the Harlem Renaissance** <span id="7"></span> *African American modernism, often referred to as the Harlem Renaissance, is crucial to the history of modernist poetry.
 Starting in